JackSawyerWATX/dsaArrays/README.md

 - Features isEmpty method to check if the queue contains no elements
 - Offers size method to get the current number of items in the queue
 - Demonstrates class-based design patterns for data structures

+### pythonQueue.py
+This script demonstrates basic queue operations using Python lists:
+- Uses a simple list to implement FIFO (First In, First Out) queue behavior
+- Shows enqueue operations by appending elements to the end of the list
+- Demonstrates dequeue by removing elements from the front using pop(0)
+- Illustrates peeking at the first element without removing it
+- Shows how to check if the queue is empty using boolean conversion
+- Demonstrates getting the queue size using the len() function
+- Provides a procedural approach to queue operations without classes

 ### bubbleSort.py
 This script demonstrates bubble sort: